neooverride/IP-Geolocator/README.md

 ## 🤝 Contributing:
-- Contributions are welcome!
+Contributions are welcome!
 If you find a bug or have a suggestion, feel free to open an issue or create a pull request.
-- For any queries, mail at: alishbaabdulstealth@gmail.com